gagandeepahuja09/go-concurrency/ChapterNotes/ConcurrencyPatterns/1_Confinement.md

 * Ad-hoc: Convention set by a community, hence high chances of anything going wrong.
 We'll need to do some static-analytics on our code every time someone commits some code.
 This is very difficult to manage within teams.

 * Lexical: Compiler enforces the confinement.
 Eg. read-only and write-only channels.

+* Channels are an easier example since they are concurrent-safe.
+Next example is for bytes.Buffer, a non concurrent-safe data structure.
+* Because of the lexical scope, we have made it impossible to do the wrong thing.

+* Why pursue confinement if we have synchronization available to us?
+    * Improved performance and reduced cognitive load on devs.
+    * Concurrent code which utilizes lexical confinement has the benefit of being simpler to understand.